Commissary includes a artisanal market of grab-and-go foods.

 By 4 a.m. every morning, Commissary already has 150 loaves in the oven.

-This shop may look small, but it provides baked goodies to numerous restaurants in town.
+This shop may look small, but it provides baked goods to numerous restaurants in town.

 Fresh Pasta at Commissary